Murdoch Family Civil War Looms Over Fox News, Says New Book

 “Lachlan’s physical distance from Fox News HQ was matched by his hands-off approach to the content,” Stelter writes.
 “He went well beyond deference, all the way to indifference.
 He didn’t watch Fox News religiously.
 He didn’t worry much about Trump’s war on truth.
 He was a soccer dad at heart, which was fine, except for the fact that he was also responsible for the most popular cable channel in the country, and that channel—his channel—was grossly misleading people about the worst pandemic in living memory.”

-According to Stelter, and people who have spoken to The Daily Beast and other outlets over the past several years, the network is now mostly piloted by its ratings-generating stars like Sean Hannity, and programmed by the president himself, who regularly chats with his major on-air boosters on the network and offers critical feedback on their programming choices.
+According to Stelter, the network is now mostly piloted by its ratings-generating stars like Sean Hannity, and programmed by the president himself, who regularly chats with his major on-air boosters on the network and offers critical feedback on their programming choices.

-Stelter’s book says CEO Suzanne Scott, who took over the role vacated by ouster of the late Roger Ailes, who tightly controlled the network’s right-wing editorial bent, has made little impact and has created a power void happily filled by the whims of its zealously pro-Trump stars.
+Stelter’s book says that CEO Suzanne Scott, who took over the role vacated by ouster of the late Roger Ailes—who tightly controlled the network’s right-wing editorial bent—has made little impact and has created a power void happily filled by the whims of its zealously pro-Trump stars.

 In excerpts previewed by Vanity Fair, Stelter also notes in the book that hosts like Hannity have essentially acted as shadow staffers to the president.
 In one instance, the host was reportedly so stressed by the near-constant queries and comments from the president that he gained weight, according to Stelter.
 And much like his Murdoch bosses, the CNN reporter further writes, even Hannity has privately expressed doubts about the president to whom he has hitched his cable-news wagon.